nanihm/Xanado/DEVELOPING.md

 ```
 $ docker run -p9093:9093 xanado
 ```
-will run the image, mapping `localhost` port 9093 to port 9093 on the docker image.
+will run the image, mapping port 9093 on the docker image to port 9093 on the host.
+Note that docker requires the app to listen on all interfaces i.e. host `0.0.0.0`.

 The docker image is automatically built when a new version is checked in to github.

 ## npm